david-c-surbey/sharp-s/README.md

 <p>

- Most computers can find, these days, any record made.
-You don't HAVE to be where the record is most likely to make a record.
-Your computer can search a file from any other folder or directory.
-But back in the day, you would be at a desk typing out the record and taking a piece of paper to the database or file-cabinet.
+ Most computers can find, these days anyway, any record made.
+You don't HAVE to be where the record is most likely made to make a lookup of a record.
+Your computer can search a file from any other folder or directory; but back in the day, you would be at a desk typing out the record and taking a piece of paper to the database or file-cabinet, by hand, and if it wasn't a good record, each piece proper, it would/could get lost.
 </p>

 <p>